Make a Contribution

 The vestry formulates and approves the annual operating budget based on written pledges.
 Difficult decisions are required each year because needs always exceed pledges.
 Pledging is critically important because the vestry is committed to a balanced budget.

 Planning responsibly is an important part of stewardship at St. David’s.
-In order to allow the vestry to prepare a realistic budget for the upcoming year, please make your 2012 pledge on or before November 27th, 2011.
+In order to allow the vestry to prepare a realistic budget for the upcoming year, whenever possible please make any pledge for a future year by November of the previous year.

 The parish’s budget is the very tangible way we give witness to our plans to continue Christ’s ministry in this world through St. David’s in the Pines.
 The budget is neither arbitrary nor inflated.
 It is carefully designed to allow the parish to practice responsible stewardship.

-Our goal for 2012 is two-fold: We would like each member that has pledged in the past to prayerfully consider increasing their commitment, and for each and every member who did not pledge last year to make a commitment to do so this year.
+Our goal for each year is two-fold: We would like each member that has pledged in the past to prayerfully consider increasing their commitment, and for each and every member who did not pledge last year to make a commitment to do so this year.

 St. David’s invites parishioners to be generous in everything we do.
 Stewardship is a way of life and an opportunity to give back a portion of all that God has given us.
 The biblical benchmark for giving is the tithe, 10 percent of household income.
 There are many ways to give and serve Christ, but we encourage you to consider a minimum of two percent, moving your gift upward annually, as you are able.